sdsc/cern-roll/README.md

 # SDSC cern-roll

-Th SDSC cern-roll contains the cern suite of software

-clhep: (Class Library for High Energy Physics).
-Math libraries for vector math, random number generation and linear algebra The Triton gnu-roll bundles a number of tools into a single Rocks(r) roll and provides a Modules interface to allow loading of the tool paths into the user environment.
+The SDSC cern-roll bundles software tools published by [CERN](http://www.cern.ch) into a Rocks(r) roll that can be installed easily on a Rocks(r) cluster.

 ## Roll Dependencies

-The cern-roll requires that you first build and install the [gnucompiler-roll](https://github.com/sdsc/gnucompiler-roll) and the [gnu-roll] (https://github.com/sdsc/gnucompiler-roll) onto your Rocks(r) frontend or development appliance.
+The cern-roll requires that you first build and install the [gnucompiler-roll](https://github.com/sdsc/gnucompiler-roll) and the [gnu-roll](https://github.com/sdsc/gnucompiler-roll) onto your Rocks(r) frontend or development appliance.

 ## Installed Programs

 ### root

-- root  - [root](http://root.cern.ch) packages for curve fitting, plotting, high energy physics computationsand data analysis
+- root - [root](http://root.cern.ch) packages for curve fitting, plotting, high energy physics computations and data analysis

 ### geant